 - i.
 Construction of a single-family detached, duplex, triplex, or fourplex dwelling on a single lot, additions to such dwellings, an accessory dwelling unit, and structures accessory to such dwellings; and - ii.
 Construction or erection of accessory buildings, fences, hedges, or walls; and - iii.
 Interior tenant alterations or improvements that do not increase parking requirements or alter exterior building appearances. - iv.
-Projects that fall below the thresholds for minor site plan review in Section 20.06.050(a)(2)(C)(i).
+Projects that fall below the thresholds for minor site plan review in Section 20.06.050(a)(2)(C)i). - v.
+Activities that require a grading permit but do not require any site improvements.